 Foreign investors have focused primarily on the bigger cities, like Toronto and Vancouver previously.
 That’s why prices have been skyrocketing and the government has introduced an additional flat tax of 15% for foreigners, since 2017.

 As property becomes more expensive in these cities, Asians now look for property in smaller cities.
-Recently, Canadians raised their eyebrows as Asians has started to invest in less urban places they wouldn’t give a thought to.
+Recently, Canadians raised their eyebrows as Asians have started to invest in less urban places they wouldn’t give a thought to.